-11. Electronic Caller: At my past job I had the luxury of field testing a ton of products.
-Every call on the market was tested out in the field.
+For several years I’ve had the luxury of field testing a ton of products.
+I’ve used almost every call on the market and tested them out in the field.
 I prefer to hunt with a mix of mouth calls and electronic calls.
-Ecalls take the source of the sound away from you, making it easier to make minor movements in preparing to take a shot.
-The predator will focus their efforts based on the sound source.
-We’ll cover more information on how to use electronic calls in part 4 of this series.
+E-calls take the source of the sound away from you, making it easier to position yourself for a kill shot.
+The predator will focus their attention on the sound source most of the time.
+We’ll cover more information on how to use electronic calls in part four of this series.

 If you want to see my detailed reviews on every e-call on the market, make sure you subscribe to the email list, and be the first to know!

-13. Decoy: Coyotes are cautious when they are coming in to a call.
-They want to see something associated with the sounds they are hearing.
+Coyotes are cautious when they are coming in to a call most of the time.
+They want to see something associated with the sound they are hearing.
 If they can’t see anything they will generally work their way down wind of the sound source.
-If they see something moving, and don’t see another predator or threat to their survival they will charge the decoy.
+If they see something moving, and don’t see another predator or threat to their survival they will oft times charge the decoy.
 Get ready for fast action!

-17. Gloves: You move your hands more than anything else on stand, make sure you cover them.
+You move your hands more than anything else on stand, make sure you cover them.
 A light skin tone will stand out to an approaching predator, and if you have the sun on you at all, it can be a dead giveaway.
 I prefer a lightweight glove, usually with a dot grip.
 These are great for where we hunt because they are thin and cool.
 You may need a couple of pairs depending upon temperature and time of year.
 I keep a cold weather glove in my bag, I’ve used both of these, and would recommend either of them.

-18. Face Mask: There’s nothing more obvious than a large human face staring out at a predator.
+I would also recommend a face mask.
+There’s nothing more obvious than a large human face staring out at a predator.
 If you aren’t tucked into the shade they will know something is up.
 I like a good flex form mask that you can easily pull on and off.
 If you wear a hat, get the three quarter mask.
 No hat, get a full face mask.

 - See Also: ARTICLE: Organizing Your Predator Gear.